 On rare occasions, a pitcher can be charged with a run even when he did not directly allow the scoring player to reach base.
 If a pitcher allows a baserunner before exiting, and the following pitcher gets a fielder's choice out, the original pitcher is still responsible for the batter who just reached base.
 This is because the batter who has reached on a fielder's choice is merely replacing the runner put on by the previous pitcher.

-Watch: Two runs score on Dioner Navarro's single to left field.
+Watch: Three runs score on Brian Dozier's double to left-center field.

 In A Call